 Building a Lifelong Veterinary Relationship

 Beyond the initial visit, budget for follow-up vaccine visits and spay/neuter surgery.
 Many clinics offer Wellness Plans that bundle these preventive services into monthly payments.
+This is an important part of your kitten care guide for the first year.

 Your kitten's first vet visit is a pivotal step in a journey toward a long, healthy, and happy life together.
 By preparing thoroughly, you set the stage for a positive experience that builds trust.
 View your veterinarian as an essential partner in your pet's care throughout their life.